aniketsingh03/SecurityNotes/x86-Part1/README.md

              400789:   b8 00 00 00 00     mov    $0x0,%eax
              40078e:   5d                 pop    %rbp
              40078f:   c3                 retq

     - LEA(Load effective address) - Contrary to `mov` which goes to the memory location to get the value stored there and store it into the register, `lea` is merely used for address caluculation stuff and does not go to the memory.
-So, when we write `lea eax,[ebx]
+So, when we write `lea eax,[ebx]` the we are assigning `eax` with the value that is equal to the value taken by `ebx` and not the one taken by the value at the address `ebx`.
+    - JMP(Jump) - This instruction is used to jump to the provided address.
+You might say that it is similar to the `CALL` instruction, but it is different in a sense that in the jump instruction does not return back to the address from where it is being called, whereas call instruction is guaranteed to return to the address from which it is being called. **Usage**: `jmp <immediate_address>`.
+    - jne (jump if not equal), jle(jump if less than) and jge(jump if greater than) - With `jne`, the control will jump to the specified address if the comparison above it shows that the 2 numbers are not equal.
+The use of `jle` and `jge` can also be understood intuitively. **Usage**: cmp eax,ecx jne 0040103020
+    The above statement will jump to address 0040103020 if the comparison above evaluates to false.